2 - Medical

 Teeth

 If you do not have a toothbrush, you can clean your teeth with a small stick (fray it by chewing on one end) or a piece of cloth.
 An inner strand of paracord can be used as dental floss.
-You can grind up charcoal and combine it with water to make toothpaste.
+You can grind up charcoal and combine it with water to make a mildly abrasive toothpaste.

 Feet